 We are particularly interested in hearing from young people who are underrepresented in current arts and culture.
 This includes, but is not limited to, young artists of colour, disabled young artists, LGBTQIA+ and non-binary young people, and young people who consider themselves to be working-class.

 A fee of £35 is payable which includes the costs of all activities, materials and trips.
-Free places are available to successful applicants who are eligible for free school meals.
-We are friendly, welcoming and bilingual and are an equal opportunities project.
+Free places are available to applicants eligible for free school meals.

-Criw Celf is funded by the Arts Council of Wales and supported by Powys County Council.
+The programme is funded by Arts Council of Wales and delivered by galleries and arts organisations across the country.
+Criw Celf Oriel Davies is also supported by Powys County Council.

 Oriel Davies works closely with Peak in Abergavenny and Aberystwyth Art Centre to plan and deliver programming for young people in our respective areas.